IU Phased Retirement Program

 Full-time tenured faculty members are eligible in this program after reaching age 65 and completing at least 10 years of continuous full-time service.

 Individuals who are potentially eligible for 18/20 Early Retirement Plan benefits are excluded.
 IRS rulings do not allow the University to modify the 18/20 Early Retirement Plan, and thusly prevents Phased Retirement provisions for employees eligible for 18/20 benefits.
+If an individual was previously a participant in the 18/20 Early Retirement Plan, but is no longer an eligible participant, they may be eligible for this program if all other eligibility requirements are met.

 With agreement of the department chair and school dean, an eligible faculty member may initiate a Phased Retirement leave-without-pay of 20 percent to 50 percent time.
 LWOP may vary during the Phased Retirement period, but must be no less than 20 percent and no more than 50 percent.